Foreign Ministry Museum

 Palacio de Bellas Artes

-Iconic architecture and murals nearby.
+Stunning architecture and frequent performances nearby.

 Café de Tacuba